A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{ulse} lasers characterized by narrow-lines and high frequency stability are essential components in optical frequency combs.
-They have widespread applications in both industrial settings and scientific research, including high-precision measurement\cite{WOS:000532836000026}\cite{10.1117/1.OE.54.8.084112}, optical communication\cite{WOS:001000552100456}\cite{Kim:16}, high-resolution optical spectroscopy\cite{electronics12132762}\cite{LIU2022106900}, etc. Optical frequency combs are advanced tools that generate millions of mutually coherent and evenly spaced modes, enabling precise phase-coherent connections across the optical, microwave, and terahertz frequency ranges.
-These frequency combs are essential for a variety of applications and fundamental scientific research\cite{WOS:000539031100001}\cite{10.1063/1.4928163}.
+\IEEEPARstart{P}{ulse} lasers characterized by narrow-lines and high repetition frequency stability are essential components in optical frequency combs.
+They have widespread applications in both industrial settings and scientific research, including high-precision measurement\cite{WOS:000532836000026}, \cite{10.1117/1.OE.54.8.084112}, optical communication\cite{WOS:001000552100456}, \cite{Kim:16}, high-resolution optical spectroscopy\cite{electronics12132762}, \cite{LIU2022106900}, etc. Optical frequency combs are advanced tools that generate millions of mutually coherent and evenly spaced modes, enabling precise phase-coherent connections across the optical, microwave, and terahertz frequency ranges.
+These frequency combs are essential for a variety of applications and fundamental scientific research\cite{WOS:000539031100001}, \cite{10.1063/1.4928163}.
 However, optic combs have been limited by various factors such as strain, mechanical perturbations\cite{2011Mechanisms}, temperature and humidity fluctuations\cite{2015Repetition}.
-These environmentally induced variations can cause repetition frequency drift in the comb, leading to instability and inaccuracy in measurements\cite{doi:10.1126/science.aay3676}\cite{4346524}.
+These environmentally induced variations can cause repetition frequency drift in the comb, leading to instability and inaccuracy in measurements\cite{doi:10.1126/science.aay3676}, \cite{4346524}.
 The frequency instability, particularly the resulting jitter in the laser, can significantly degrade measurement resolution.
-Furthermore, absolute distance measurement experiments often need to be performed outdoors, where environmental control is limited\cite{WOS:000481889000034}.
-Therefore, a highly integrated, robust and easy-tunable system which can stabilize the laser frequency is very advantageous and necessary in these applications. \IEEEpubidadjcol
+Furthermore, many experiments often need to be performed outdoors, where environmental control is limited, and system size is strictly constrained\cite{WOS:000481889000034}, \cite{WOS:000382012100007}, \cite{Dinkelaker:17}.
+Therefore, a highly integrated, robust and easy-tunable system which can stabilize the laser repetition frequency with high precession is very advantageous and necessary in these applications. \IEEEpubidadjcol

-Over the past few decades, various methods have been developed to stabilize pulse laser frequency.
-A common approach is the use of phase-locked loop (PLL) \cite{6172209}\cite{Zhang2021StudyOU}.
-They can effectively lock the frequency of the laser to a specific value.
-However, cutting-edge experiments are often dynamic and complex, with changing requirements between measurements due to even minor differences in initial input parameters\cite{8087380}.
-Traditional PLLs rely on analog electronics to track and correct phase shifts, but they are sensitive to environmental factors, such as cavity temperature fluctuations, making long-term stability difficult to maintain\cite{6172209}.
-Additionally, analog components offer limited flexibility for adjustments.
-To address these limitations, digital PLLs (DPLLs) have been introduced, offering more flexibility and better resilience to environmental disturbances.
-However, they are still constrained by frequency dividers and multipliers, which hinder high-resolution frequency adjustments.